Download CV (pdf, 146.42 KB)

 abstract

-Existing climate-economy models use aggregate damage functions to model the effects of climate change.
-This approach assumes climate change has equal impacts on the productivity of firms that produce consumption and investment goods or services.
-We show the split between damage to consumption and investment productivity matters for the dynamic consequences of climate change.
-Drawing on the structural transformation literature, we develop a framework that incorporates heterogeneous climate damages.
-When investment is more vulnerable to climate, we find short-run consumption losses will be smaller than leading models with aggregate damage functions suggest, but long-run consumption losses will be larger.
-We quantify these effects for the climate damage from heat stress and find that accounting for heterogeneous damages increases the welfare cost of climate change by approximately 4 to 24 percent, depending on the discount factor.
+Existing climate-economy models assume climate change has equal impacts on the productivity of firms that produce consumption and investment goods and services.
+We develop a model of structural change to show that the split between damage to consumption and investment productivity matters for the aggregate consequences of climate change.
+When investment is more vulnerable to climate, we find smaller short-run consumption losses than leading models suggest, but larger long-run consumption losses.
+We provide a quantitative illustration of these effects for one type of climate damage in the U.S. economy: labor productivity losses from heat stress.
+We find that accounting for heterogeneous damages increases the welfare cost of the climate damage from heat stress by approximately 4 to 23%, depending on the discount factor.

 Electricity and Firm Productivity: A General-Equilibrium Approach